Coincidence Of Wolf Moon, Venus, Friday 13th Sparks Werewolf And Apocalypse Speculation: World Could End This Weekend, Conspiracy Theorists Claim

 — KING 5 News (@KING5Seattle) January 12, 2017

-Tensions in every part of the world and the war ongoing in Syria, with threats of World War III confrontation between the United States and Russia fulfill the sign of the “distress of the nations,” according to end-of-the-world conspiracy theorists.
+Tensions in every part of the world and the war ongoing in Syria, with threats of World War III confrontation between the United States and Russia, fulfill the sign of the “distress of the nations,” according to end-of-the-world conspiracy theorists.

 “Please we need to be ready at all times because we are practically close to the end of days,” an anxious believer admonished others on Facebook, according to Express.